Annual Mule Day. Image courtesy of City of Columbia

 5. Grand Junction

 Founded in 1854 Grand Junction got its name from the "Grand Junction" of the Memphis and the Charleston Mississippi Railroad Lines.
 These are the major North/South and East/West lines running thru Grand Junction.
 Grand Junction and its railroads were a much sought after prize during the Civil War; whomever controlled the railroads controlled the rest of West Tennessee.
 During the Civil War the Union Army held the city from the Confederate Army for approximately 3 years.
 The Ames Plantation (pictured above) encompasses 18,400 acres of land in the Grand Junction area.
 The Plantation has approximately 12,000 acres of forest, 2,000 acres of commodity row-crops, and maintains about 700 head of Angus beef cattle and 40 head of horses.

 Jonesborough is the oldest city in Tennessee.
 Founded in 1779, Jonesborough was originally the county seat of Washington County, North Carolina.
 Jonesborough is located in upper east Tennessee.
 The National Storytelling Festival is hosted in Jonesborough.
-This highly attended festival, now in its 34th year, is acclaimed as one of the Top 100 Events in North America.
+This highly attended festival is acclaimed as one of the Top 100 Events in North America.
+Visit Jonesborough!